zackstout/beatles-songwriting/README.md

 #### Rationalizing the bVII chord: Mixolydian or 'borrowed'?

+- Ah yes, great question.
+Was wondering the same thing!
 - So: is the bVII 'Aeolian' (part of the parallel minor), or "Mixolydian"?
 - We saw that bVI-bVII-I can define the Aeolian.
 - _"There is only good music, and bad music."_ - Miles Davis